petervansickel/quickstart-ibm-cloud-private/docs/when-things-go-wrong.md

 This section captures common deployment problems and the solution.

+## Log files of interest

+Boot node log files:
+- `/root/logs/bootstrap.log`
+- `/var/log/syslog`
+- The other CFN logs in `/var/log/`, e.g., `cfn-init.log`.
+- The ICP inception installation log in: `/opt/icp/<version>/cluster/logs/`
+  - `<version>` is the ICP version, e.g., `3.1.0`, `3.1.1`.
+  - The installation log name is in the form: `install.log.<timestamp>`

+Cluster node log files:
+- `/root/logs/nodeinit.log`
+- `/var/log/syslog`
+- The other CFN logs in `/var/log/`

+If something is so misconfigured that the `bootstrap` or `nodeinit` script does not run and generate a log, then the best sources of problem determination information are in the log files in `/var/log/`, with `syslog` being a good place to find root causes for errors.
+The CloudFormation (CFN) logs are generally easier to read than `syslog` but they don't always have the content that `syslog` has.

+As long as `bootstrap.py` (on the boot node) and `nodeinit.py` (on the cluster nodes) gets started, the respective log file will have a full stack dump of any errors encountered.

+Keep in mind you can only get to the cluster nodes via `ssh` from the boot node.
+It may be that an error occurs before `ssh` can be configured to work between the boot node and the cluster nodes.
+If that is the case, then the templates need to be reconfigured to use the public subnet(s) for the cluster nodes and the EC2 key-pair will need to be added to at least one of the cluster node instances in order to `ssh` onto the node to see what is going wrong such that `nodeinit.py` is not even getting started or why `nodeinit.py` is failing.

 ## Cannot SSH to the boot node or any of the cluster nodes

-The deployment has gotten to the point where the various stack templates have reached a state of `CREATE_COMPLETE`, yet when you attempt `ssh` to the public DNS name of the boot node, or any of the cluster nodes, the connection does not occur and eventually the attempt times out.
+The deployment has gotten to the point where the various stack templates have reached a state of `CREATE_COMPLETE`, yet when you attempt `ssh` to the public DNS name of the boot node, the connection does not occur and eventually the attempt times out.

 **Solution:**